 Instructional supports for our multilingual population improved this year.
 At the elementary level, our ELD/intervention teachers provided targeted phonics and fluency instruction during the school day, catching up many students who had missed foundational reading skills during distance learning the year before.
 At the middle school level, we strengthened our ELD program to support students at all levels of English proficiency.
-In 2021, 21% of our English learner students in our middle school were long-term English learners, meaning they had been in US schools for six or more years and had still not been redesignated.
-This past year, we began using a new curriculum for our middle school ELD classes for our LTELs, one that is aligned with the English Language Arts curriculum.
+In 2022, 21% of our English learner students in our middle school were long-term English learners, meaning they had been in US schools for six or more years and had still not been redesignated.
+This past year, we began using a new curriculum for our middle school ELD classes for our Long Term English Learners (LTELs), one that is aligned with the English Language Arts curriculum.
 The middle school ELD course was also expanded from a thirty-minute course to a full period with students enrolled by ELD level, and ELD teachers engaged in quarterly full-day professional learning to share and learn best practices for supporting LTELs.
-Early ELPAC results show that over 40% of our middle school ELs scored at a level 4 on the assessment, a strong indicator that they will be reclassified.
+Early ELPAC results show that over 40% of our middle school English Learners scored at a level 4 on the assessment, a strong indicator that they will be Reclassified as Fluent English Proficient (RFEP).
 These great strides established a solid foundation that we must build on in the year to come to ensure that our students are prepared for high school when they leave our district.